fastforwardlabs/mdffreport12/src/03-technical.md

 uncertainty for each anomaly classification, deep learning models such as VAEs and BiGANs are recommended.

 ### General Considerations in Selecting a Deep Learning Approach

-When the (discretized) data contains sequences with temporal dependencies, a sequence to sequence model can model these relationships, yielding better results.
+When the (discretized) data contains sequences with temporal dependencies, a sequence-to-sequence model can model these relationships, yielding better results.
 For scenarios requiring principled estimates of uncertainty, a VAE and GAN based approaches are suitable.
-For scenarios where the data is images, AE’s VAEs and GANs designed with convolution blocks are suitable.
+For scenarios where the data is images, AEs, VAEs and GANs designed with convolution blocks are suitable.

 ![The steps for selecting an approach to anomaly